Iterated and mixed discriminants: The multivariate iterated discriminant

 Let $\pi:\Sigma\to (\PP^{(r+1)(N+1)-1})^\nu$ be the linear projection onto the first factor.
 The {\em $r$-multivariate iterated dual scheme} $\pi(\Sigma)$ is defined by the projective elimination ideal

-where $\mathbb{C}[c]$ is the ring of polynomials in the variables $c_{ij}$ and $I$ is the ideal When $\pi(\Sigma)$ has codimension one, we denote by $JD_{r,A}\in \Z[c]$ a generator (unique up to multiplication by a nonzero constant) of the union of the codimension one components of $\pi I$ and we call it the \emph{geometric iterated discriminant}. \end{definition} Notice that the projection is in general not irreducible; see for instance Example \ref{ex:12}.
+where $\mathbb{C}[c]$ is the ring of polynomials in the variables $c_{ij}$, $m$ is the the irrelevant ideal of $\PP^r$, and $I$ is the ideal When $\pi(\Sigma)$ has codimension one, we denote by $JD_{r,A}\in \Z[c]$ a generator (unique up to multiplication by a nonzero constant) of the union of the codimension one components of $\pi I$ and we call it the \emph{geometric iterated discriminant}. \end{definition} Notice that the projection is in general not irreducible; see for instance Example \ref{ex:12}.
 We will see in Proposition~\ref{discr} below that the geometric iterated discriminant $JD_{r,A}$ coincides with the more naive definition of the iterated discriminant $ID_{r,A}$ from Definition~\ref{def:id}.

 Let $(p,\lambda)=((p_0,\ldots,p_r),(\lambda_0,\ldots,\lambda_r))\in\Sigma$.
 In order to understand the projection $\pi$ we consider two auxiliary maps, $\phi: \Sigma\to X_A^\nu$ and $T: (\PP^{(r+1)(N+1)-1})^\nu\dashedrightarrow Gr(r+1, N+1):$